Online shopping is still a fairly new phenomenon in…

 Plastic Packaging vs Biodegradable

 The waste from packaging is something which we fight on a daily basis.
 Over the past fifty years or so, it has become commonplace to use cheap plastic packaging in order to ship products.
-Such plastic is cost-effective but has created several environmental concerns over the years that governments and businesses are keen to address.
+Such plastic is cost-effective but has created several environmental (and health) concerns over the years that governments and businesses are keen to address.